/

 This would later become critical for the large-scale adoption of enterprise systems such as CRM and ERP.

-It would also mean that third-party developers could rely on a consistent API and not have to respond to underlying changes in data constantly.
+It would also mean that third-party developers could rely on a consistent API, eliminating the need to constantly respond to underlying changes in data.

 CRM Tables